PacoReinaCampo/MPSoC-OR1K/doc/implementation/markdown/data_formats/data_formats.md

 | :---------------------- | :------ |
 | `OR1K_FPUOP_DOUBLE_BIT` | `4`     |

-: implementation thus do not support double precision FP
+:implementation thus do not support double precision FP

 | `Name`                | `Value`        |
 | :-------------------- | :------------- |